AUCTIONEER & BORN FREE PATRON

 Beyond Born Free, James is an active supporter of animal welfare and conservation charities.
 His company Bamfords Auctioneers has worked with World Animal Protection and the International Gorilla Foundation.
-Next year, he is heading to South Korea with Humane Society International to rescue 200 dogs from a dog meat farm.
-And he also has an animal rescue centre for pets that come from deceased estates.
+He has visited South Korea with Humane Society International to rescue 200 dogs from a dog meat farm, and he also has an animal rescue centre for pets that come from deceased estates.

-Virginia McKenna OBE, Born Free's Co-Founder & Trustee, says: "James is one of the world’s true givers.
-Loyal, generous beyond belief in every way and a much-loved friend of Born Free."
+Virginia McKenna DBE, Born Free’s Co-Founder & Trustee, says: “James is one of the world’s true givers.
+Loyal, generous beyond belief in every way and a much-loved friend of Born Free.”

 James played a vital role in changing the UK’s ivory laws, but although poaching makes the headlines, he believes the biggest threat to the world’s wildlife is habitat loss.
 “Whether it’s Madagascar, mainland Africa, South America, Borneo or elsewhere, the developed world needs to play its part in sponsoring large areas of land to prevent rainforest destruction or the blocking of migratory routes,” James believes.
 “Unless we make it more profitable to keep the rainforests than it is to sell the timber or palm oil, the destruction will never stop.”